python-gino/gino/README.rst

 GINO tries to define database tables with plain old Python objects - they *are* normal Python objects, a rollback doesn't magically change their values.
 Any database operations are explicit.
+It is crystal clear what is done underneath each GINO API.
 There are no dirty models, no sessions, no magic.
 You have concrete control to the database, through a convenient object interface.
 That's it.

 GINO depends on asyncpg_, which means it works only for PostgreSQL_ and asyncio_, which means Python 3 is required - actually 3.6 required for now.